Feathers & Flora

 Explore the Collection

-The exhibition features a Backyard Buddies series, born from daily encounters in my own garden.
-In my yard as I planted blooms to attract birds, they returned moments of lively presence, vibrant color, and sweet companionship.
+Backyard Buddies series, born from daily encounters in my own garden.
+I plant blooms to attract birds, they return moments of lively presence, vibrant color, and sweet companionship.

-Familiar yet wondrous guests the Red-Yellow Western Tanager, the Green Hummingbird, the Red House Finch, the Orange-Blue Mountain Bluebird, Yellow-headed Blackbird appear in these intimate paintings, each paired with complementary hue backdrops that honor both the Science of Color and the joy of coexistence.
+Familiar wondrous guests the Western Tanager, Hummingbird, Red House Finch, Mountain Bluebird, Yellow-headed Blackbird appear in these intimate paintings, paired with complementary hue backdrops honoring the Science of Color & the joy of coexistence.

 At the heart of this exhibition is my